 The purpose of this document is to provide you more in depth information with regards to industry dispute handling.

-Henceforward you will see that funds and fees are deducted from your Xola balance at the time the dispute is filed.
-If the dispute is resolved in favor of the credit card holder, then there are no further actions.
-If the dispute is resolved in your favor, then the funds and fee will be added back to your Xola balance at the time of resolution and you will be notified via email.
+- If the dispute is resolved in your favor, the funds and fee will then be added back to your Xola balance at the time of resolution and we will notify you of the decision by email.
+We will also notify you via email.

 Example of the email you will receive when a dispute is filed